dstufft/caremad.io/content/2013-07-22-setup-vs-requirements.md

         ],
     )

-This "feature" of setuptools removes the abstractness of it's dependencies and hardcodes an exact url from which you can fetch the dependency from.
+This "feature" of setuptools removes the abstractness of its dependencies and hardcodes an exact url from which you can fetch the dependency from.
 Now very similarly to Go if we want to modify packages, or simply fetch them from a different server we'll need to go in and edit each package in the dependency